-Emily is an investigative researcher and writer specializing in existential urban migration.
-She has a Master's Degree in International Migration Policy from the Universidad de Buenos Aires (UBA) where she first began her research with a case study of 27 Americans living in Buenos Aires.
+Emily is also an investigative researcher and writer specializing in existential urban migration and recipient of a Master's Degree in International Migration Policy from the Universidad de Buenos Aires (UBA).

 Emily is from Montpelier, Vermont and also lived in both San Antonio and Austin, Texas.
 She permanently left the United States in February 2006 and has lived in Madrid, Prague, and currently resides in Buenos Aires.